By

 Implementing techniques for timeboxing meetings is a strategic approach to keep meetings within a set timeframe.
 Timeboxing involves allocating a specific and fixed duration for each item on the agenda.
 This technique encourages participants to be more focused and efficient in their contributions.
 It also helps in maintaining the pace of the meeting, ensuring that all topics are covered within the allotted time.

 Understanding the psychology behind meeting lengths can also aid in scheduling more productive meetings.
 Meetings that are too long can lead to fatigue and decreased engagement, while very short meetings might not provide enough time for thorough discussion.
 People’s attention spans and engagement levels tend to wane after a certain period, typically around 30 to 60 minutes.
 Keeping this in mind, it’s advisable to plan breaks for longer meetings and to structure the agenda to tackle the most critical items when participants are most alert.
+Adjusting timelines for different meeting types is an important consideration.
+For instance, a brainstorming session may need more time compared to a routine status update meeting.
+Similarly, training sessions or workshops may extend longer to ensure that all material is covered effectively.

 Utilizing Meeting Scheduling Tools and Software